Staircase lighting is key to how home interiors look and feel.

 Lighting within shadow gaps can be wired for a colour of your choice, or simply to provide a feature on the staircase.

-Staircase lighting works best done as part of the staircase design, and not an element added afterwards.
+Lighting works best being done as part of the staircase design, and not an element added afterwards.
 Bisca will work with your lighting designer, if applicable, and ensure the staircase lighting is fully integrated with the overall lighting design developed for the property.
 Bisca’s fully bespoke process allows us to incorporate products specified by others.

 Maintenance and replacement